-Any business, whether small or big, faces many challenges and some of the biggest challenges are in the shape of disasters, especially the natural ones.
+Any business, whether small or big, faces many challenges and some of the biggest challenges are in the shape of disaster, especially the natural ones.
 It does not matter which part of the world your business operates in; natural disasters are possible in every part of the planet.
 Floods, storms, hurricanes, earthquakes, etc. are among the most common types of natural disasters.
 This is why it is highly recommended that you have the right preparation for a natural disaster.
 According to Red Cross, major natural disasters such as earthquakes and floods are so damaging for small businesses that 40% of those that get hit by one of these shut down forever.

 So, what is the importance of preparing for disasters for small businesses?

 Disaster preparedness and disaster recovery plans are often associated with large enterprises and organizations.
 But are small businesses protected from disasters?
 Your small business needs a disaster plan just as much as any big business out there.
 Having a disaster plan integrated into your system and documented gives off a very professional impression of your business.
 When you become a big business, you can get audited for a hundred different things.
 Furthermore, your employees will also be happy that they are working with a company that thinks long-term.

 Prevention of Various Disasters

 While there is nothing much that can be done about natural disasters, you can do something about disasters caused by humans and their errors.
 A human can cause damage to your property on purpose as a result of jealousy, reaction to some unfair treatment or as a bad business tactic.
 When you have the right equipment and system in place, it is difficult to cause such damage to the business.
 In most cases, human-made disasters are in the form of a fire that can burn all the important documents for a company and any systems that store valuable customer information.